Geography of Greece

 The geographical position of Greece has marked the development of many civilizations throughout the ages.

-The special features of the geography of Greece have formed an equally special natural environment.
+The special features of the geography have formed an equally special natural environment.

-Greece has a rich diversity in flora and fauna and many species are original in this country, which means that they are found only there in the world.
+The country has a rich diversity of flora and fauna and many species are original in this country, which means that they only reside there.

-These rare species are found in forests, lakes, rivers.
+These rare species live in forests, lakes and rivers.

-Our guide proposes information about the natural characteristics of Greece: the geography of the country and the Greek islands.
+Our guide features information about the natural characteristics of Greece: the geography and landscape of the country and its islands.

 Characteristics of the geography

-Information about the characteristics of the geography of Greece: Athens, the capital of Greece, the different regions in the mainland and the Greek islands.
+Information about the characteristics of the geography of Greece: Athens, the capital, the different regions in the mainland and the Greek islands.

 Athens, Capital of Greece